What is organizational leadership? Breaking down the basics

 When it comes to graduate-level programs, Dr. Mazur explains it’s common to see students who have several years of work experience and are now ready to take on additional leadership responsibilities.
 Some are even excited to take on executive roles.

-University of Massachusetts Global’s Master of Arts in Organizational Leadership program is great for professionals who want to explore leadership styles and strengthen their ability to focus on individual growth that leads to company success.
+UMass Global’s Master of Arts in Organizational Leadership program is great for professionals who want to explore leadership styles and strengthen their ability to focus on individual growth that leads to company success.
 It includes emphasis options ranging from business administration to human resources.

 At the graduate level, you can expect some of the following course options: